andrewglass3/unifi-6.0.41/README.md

 # unifi-6.0.41
-Repo for UBiquiti Unifi Controller in Docker
+Repo for Ubiquiti Unifi Controller in Docker